JeffreyBytes/TESO_DragonTracker/readme.md

 * `EVENT_PLAYER_ACTIVATED` : When a load screen displayed
 * `EVENT_GAME_CAMERA_UI_MODE_CHANGED` : A change in camera mode (free mouse, open inventory, etc). **In released versions, this event is not triggered.** I use it to dump some data when I dev or debug.

-`LibDragonWorldEvent` events triggered :
+`LibWorldEvents` events triggered :

-* `LibDragonWorldEvent.Events.callbackEvents.dragon.new` : When a new dragon instance is created.
+* `LibWorldEvents.Events.callbackEvents.dragon.new` : When a new dragon instance is created.
-* `LibDragonWorldEvent.Events.callbackEvents.dragonList.removeAll` : When all dragon are removed from `DragonList`.
+* `LibWorldEvents.Events.callbackEvents.dragonList.removeAll` : When all dragon are removed from `DragonList`.

 Note : Dark anchor, world bosses, etc are not trigger WorldEvent events.
 So I cannot catch events on them.